Maps are valuable marketing channels that can benefit any type of business.

 Design tips to start off with

-When you start designing your map and your webpage there is some easy wins to achieve when you attend to these first.
+When you start designing your map and your webpage there is some easy wins to achieve.
+And you should attend to these first.

 Don’t worry Map Your City’s location marketing toolbox let’s you create and engage in all three dimensions, you just have to customize your story to make it work in all three.